 If the engine is being operated with another transformer that does not feature a separate bell button, the engine can be programmed to work with an after-market bell button, like the Lionel® RailsoundsTM No. 5906 Bell Button.
 If no separate bell button can be obtained, the bell can be controlled through your transformer's whistle button whenever the engine is in NEUTRAL.
 (Remember NEUTRAL is the state between Forward and Reverse).
-See page 17 for information on bell programming in the Using RESET To Program Proto-Sound® section of this manual.
+See page 24 for information on how to program in the Using RESET To Program Proto-Sound® section of this manual.

 To turn the bell on using the transformer's whistle button, turn on power to the track and cycle the engine into NEUTRAL.
-Turn the the bell off, press the whistle button again.
+Turn the throttle to 8 volts or less (any higher voltage will arm the ProtoCoupler® - see the section above) and press the whistle button.
+The bell should begin chiming.
+To turn the bell off, press the whistle button again.
 If you want to keep the bell on while running the engine, simply interrupt the power with the transformer throttle or the transformer directional switch and enter forward or reverse.